 Finishing Touches on the Appliqued Project

 Remove your finished project from the hoop, and pat yourself on the back!
 Tear off any water-soluble topping, and tear or cut-away your stabilizer from the back of the project.
 Trim jump stitches that you hadn’t already removed with embroidery scissors, and get rid of any extra fabric fuzz that came when you snipped the fabric.
-It’s easy to do this with a lint roller.
+It’s easy to do this with a lint roller or piece of tape.

 Since I appliqued a t-shirt with my embroidery machine, I needed to make sure the itchy stitches wouldn’t rub my daughter’s chest.
 Thus, I ironed on a piece of Tender Touch backing to the inside of the shirt behind the embroidery design.

-Give the applique a final press from both sides, if needed, to remove any wrinkles and make it look extra pretty!
-I also remove any hoop marks and chalk marks with Magic Sizing Spray.
-That stuff is seriously magic!
+Give the applique a final press from the back, if needed, to remove any wrinkles and make it look extra pretty!
+I also remove any hoop marks and chalk marks with Magic Sizing Spray or water.